MichaelDesantis/jeepfrontpage/README.md

 A preliminary examination of the jeep.com website indicates that they're using Webpack, React, jQuery, Google Analytics, and possibly an adobe CMS.
 I'll attempt to stick to the technologies in use and limit the use of any technologies, frameworks, or libraries that are not in use on the real website.

-I'll be using Bootstrap version 4 (in beta as of this writing).
+I'll be using Bootstrap version 4 (was in beta, stable version released as I was working on this project!
+AWW YEAH!!).
 However, bootstrap V4 no longer ships with Glyphicons!
 So I'll be including the font-awesome css for icon styling.

 ## Baseline